Computing Brascamp-Lieb Constants through the lens of Thompson Geometry

-\paragraph{Our approach.} We take a different route in this paper; our idea is to analyze a \emph{fixed-point iteration} that solves~(\ref{eq:F}).
-In particular, we study Picard iterations obtained by iterating a nonlinear map $G: \mathcal{X} \subseteq \mathbb{P}_d \rightarrow \mathcal{X}$, defined as
+We take a different route in this paper; our idea is to analyze a \emph{fixed-point iteration} that solves~\eqref{eq:F}.
+In particular, we study Picard iterations obtained by variations of the nonlinear map $G: \mathcal{X} \rightarrow \mathcal{X}$ (where $\Xc$ is a suitable subset of $\pd_d$), defined as

-The simplicity of the map~(\ref{eq:map}) makes a fixed-point approach particularly attractive, since it avoids expensive Riemannian operations such as exponential maps and parallel transports, which are required by standard Riemannian optimization approaches.
-Empirically, iterating map~\ref{eq:map} exhibits linear convergence -- see Figure~\ref{fig:BL} for a numerical experiment.
+The simplicity of the map~\eqref{eq:map} makes a fixed-point approach particularly attractive, since it avoids expensive Riemannian operations such as exponential maps and parallel transports, which are required by standard Riemannian optimization approaches.
+Empirically, iterating map~\eqref{eq:map} exhibits linear convergence -- see Figure~\ref{fig:BL} for numerical experiments with varying input sizes.
 The faster convergence in comparison with Riemannian gradient descent illustrates the attractiveness of our approach.

-We will present a detailed non-asymptotic convergence analysis of a fixed-point approach based on iterating~\eqref{eq:map}.
-The key insight of our work is to analyze the nonlinear map $G$ through the lens of nonlinear Perron-Frobenius theory, which views $\pd_d$ as a metric space endowed with the Thompson part metric.
-Our initial convergence analysis hinges on establishing \emph{non-expansivity} of G with respect to the Thompson part metric, as well as \emph{asymptotic regularity} of G, i.e., $\delta_T \big( G(X_{k+1}), G(X_k) \big) \rightarrow 0$.
-More precisely, we make use of the following result that adapts a classical result on the convergence of non-expansive maps in Banach spaces (see, e.g.,~\citet[Theorem 1.2]{baillon_asymptotic_1978}) to Thompson geometry: \begin{theorem} Let $G$ be non-expansive and asymptotically regular, and let the set of its fixed points ${\rm Fix}(G) := \lbrace X^\ast \in \mathbb{P}_d: \; X^\ast = G(X^\ast) \rbrace$ be non-empty.
-Then the iterative procedure defined by $G$ converges to a point in ${\rm Fix}(G)$. \end{theorem}
+We will present a detailed non-asymptotic convergence analysis of a fixed-point approach based on iterating~\eqref{eq:map} for simple input data (see Def.~\ref{def:simple}).
+The key insight of our work is to analyze the nonlinear map $G$ through the lens of nonlinear Perron--Frobenius theory, which views $\pd_d$ as a metric space endowed with the Thompson part metric.
+Our initial convergence analysis hinges on establishing \emph{non-expansivity} of $G$ with respect to the Thompson part metric, as well as \emph{asymptotic regularity} of its ``average map'' $G_t$, i.e., $\delta_{\rm T} \big( G_t(X_{k+1}), G_t(X_k) \big) \rightarrow 0$ ($G_t$ is defined in Eq.~\ref{eq:G-avg}; a formal definition of asymptotic regularity is given in Definition~\ref{def:asymp-reg}).
+Here, $\delta_{\rm T}$ denotes the Thompson metric, which is defined in Definition~\ref{def:thompson} below.
+More precisely, we make use of the following result, which adapts a classical result on the convergence of non-expansive maps in Banach spaces (see, e.g.,~\citep[Theorem 1.2]{baillon_asymptotic_1978}) to Thompson geometry: \begin{theorem} Let $T$ be a non-expansive and asymptotically regular nonlinear map $T: \Xc \rightarrow \Xc$ ($\Xc \subset \pd_d$), and let the set of its fixed points ${\rm Fix}(T) := \lbrace X^\ast \in \mathbb{P}_d: \; X^\ast = T(X^\ast) \rbrace$ be non-empty.
+Then the sequence $(X_k)_{k \in \mathbb{N}}$ defined by $X_{k+1}=T(X_k)$ ($X_0 \in \Xc$) converges to a point in ${\rm Fix}(T)$. \end{theorem}